Isaac Odamtten: Parliamentary bid

 Odamtten won the parliamentary bid to represent the National Democratic Congress for the Tema East Constituency ahead of the 2020 elections.

 In December 2020, Odamtten beat the incumbent Member of Parliament for Tema East Constituency Daniel Titus Glover with 41,692 votes as against 31,956 votes to win the seat in the 2020 Elections.

 Member of Parliament

 On 7 January 2021, Odamtten was sworn in as the Member of Parliament representing the Tema East Constituency in the 8th Parliament of the 4th Republic of Ghana.
 He serves as a member on the Gender and Children Committee and the Employment, Social Welfare and State Enterprises Committee of Parliament.

+Odamtten secured a second term in Parliament with a victory in the 2024 elections.
+He garnered 37,231 votes, representing 61.73%, while his opponent, Yohane Amarh Ashitey of the NPP, received 23,081 votes, accounting for 38.27%.